Tag: morhardt

 Mike Morhardt

-Mike Morhardt is the uncle of Justin and first cousin to Darryl and Greg.
+Mike Morhardt is the uncle of Justin and a first cousin to Darryl and Greg.
 He was a gifted baseball and basketball player from Stafford, Connecticut, and contributed to the Morhardt sports legacy.
 Mike attended the University of Hartford and pitched under his uncle, Moe Morhardt.
 In 1994, Mike pitched for the East Hartford Jets in the GHTBL.
 After finishing his playing career in 1994, he became varsity pitching coach for the Hawks at the University of Hartford.
 He later became coach at Windsor Locks High School for baseball and girl’s basketball.
 Then, Mike coached Stafford High School basketball in 2009 but has since returned to Windsor Locks as baseball coach and a physical education teacher.

 Mike Morhardt, Pitcher, Stafford High School, 1990.